Special Interest Groups

 The mission of the College & Career Advisors Special Interest Group (SIG) is to provide a collaborative environment to share resources, discuss, advocate, and support matters and responsibilities associated with the high school specialist’s student population.
 SIG members will have the opportunity to connect with other high school professionals who assist students and facilitate programs within the college and career process.
 This group will welcome all high school advisors interested in participating and attending.

-The mission of the Independent Educational Consultants Special Interests Group is to provide a space to discuss, advocate, and support matters directly related to IEC's to work in collaboration with high school counselors and higher educations associates.
+The mission of the Independent Educational Consultants Special Interests Group is to provide a space to discuss, advocate, and support matters directly related to IEC's to work in collaboration with high school counselors and higher education associates.
 We seek to connect TACAC members who work directly with students and parents in the College Application Process.
 This group will welcome all who attend.

-Latinx/Hispanic SIG - Jose Valentine, facilitator
+Latinx/Hispanic SIG - FACILITATOR(S) NEEDED

 While Latinx/Hispanic student populations in the United States trend to surpass other groups, there still remains a gap in college readiness and graduation.
 Many students are first-generation college-bound, some with Spanish-speaking parents, which presents additional barriers.
 One goal of the Latinx/Hispanic SIG is to provide a community to share resources that can help Latinx and Hispanic students and their families during their college search and admission process.
 Additionally, the SIG shall serve as a community for Latinx/Hispanic-identifying professionals to share how to develop successfully within their college admissions careers.
 Overall, the mission of the Latinx/Hispanic SIG is to provide a safe place for discussion and a deeper understanding of the current state of politics, culture, and economics in Texas and the US and how these and other factors impact the Latinx/Hispanic population within college admissions.